Online learning: To be a kid now is to spend too much time in front of a screen.

 Online learning is a lot to ask of young kids.
 Some days, your kids might not be able to focus through a whole day of video chatting, and that’s fine, Block says:

 “It is OK to step away from the computer and take a break.
 If we need to take a break, have an extra-long lunch and go for a walk, it’s OK.”

 It’s hard to look away from the parade of calamities that constitute life in America in 2020, but adults should try and limit kids’ exposure to the news, and they should put limits on themselves too – to, say, three or four news checks a day.

 Parents should be aware of signs that their kids are struggling with depression or anxiety, Block says.

 “If you feel like your child is excessively sad or withdrawn, or if they are no longer interested in activities they used to enjoy, and they’re not reaching out, or they’re sleeping more, or don’t want to eat, it’s definitely time to have them come in and be evaluated by a primary care provider,” she says.
 Younger kids may act out more often, and throw more tantrums.

 If you’re not sure whether your child needs help, you can schedule a phone call or a video chat with your child’s provider.

 Be ready to change course

-Though we know a lot more now than we did in the spring about how kids adjust to remote learning, we’re still in unknown territory.
+Though we know a lot more now than we did in spring 2020 about how kids adjust to online learning, we’re still in unknown territory.
 Block says parents should be ready to adjust routines as we find out more:

 “I think we just have to keep evaluating what we’re doing, and find out what’s working.”